paige-lee/ontology_fwer/README.md

 #### 6.2 11_23_22 Cs vs. Ds comparison.pdf
 This PDF contains a table for each test case, where the computed Cs and Ds are compared and analyzed to see for which structures are Ds greater than Cs and vice versa.

+## 7. Code for real data

+#### 7.1 Calculating mu and sigma for real data.ipynb
+This Jupyter notebook contains code that calculates the MLE estimates of the mean and variance for real data.